yiqin/Kimono-iOS-SDK/README.md

 ```

 ### Set Frequency
-Set the update frequency for the API.
+Sets the update frequency for the API.
 If successful, it returns the new Kimono object for the API.
 ```Objective-C
 [operation setFrequency:@"daily" success:^(KimonoObject *newKimonoObject) {
     NSLog(@"Success - Set Frequency");